 I pursed my lips and replied with a flat “No.”

 She scoffed at me and rolled her eyes.
 I squatted down next to her and peered through the curtain of hair that separated her gaze from mine.
-She was holding something back from me.
+Something was missing but I couldn’t put my finger on it.
 I just needed to ask the right questions.
-The room was quiet for a little while except for the hum of the radiator that sat in the corner of my office.
+The silence was deafening for a little while except for the hum of the radiator that sat in the corner of my office.
+Eventually I stood up, crossing my arms in frustration from her refusal to talk.

-“You were placed in solitary for the murders of ten students.
-You are also a seventeen-year-old girl, so we couldn’t place you with the other prisoners.
-And let me tell you,” I leaned in close, and her eyes flicked in my direction, “You’re lucky that you weren’t placed with them.
-We both know you wouldn’t stand a chance.”
+“You were incarcerated for the murder of ten students and placed in solitary until you turn eighteen.
+And let me tell you, if you weren’t as lucky and placed with the other cons,” I leaned in close, and her eyes flicked in my direction, “we both know you wouldn’t stand a chance.”

 “Well then, if you don’t want me to explain it, then why don’t you tell me,” I retorted.
 “Get to know each other a little better, hm?”

-She sat back in her chair with a heavy yawn, and wasn’t showing much effort to talk.
-I leaned forward in my own chair and clasped my hands together, just barely grazing my lips.
+She sat back in her chair with a heavy yawn, and her eyes looked everywhere except in my direction.
+I leaned forward in my own chair and clasped my hands together, my fingers just barely grazing my lips.

 . . .